discord-jda/JDA-Website/docs/using-jda/getting-started.md

     ![public bot](../assets/images/dashboard/dashboard_public_bot.png)

-    You only want require code grant enabled if you plan to use an oauth2 flow, the general user will not need this.
+    You only want "Requires OAuth2 code grant" enabled if you plan to use an OAuth2 flow, the general user will not need this.

 ## Add your Discord Bot to a Server